eCitizen/Connect/DataPolicy-ExecutiveOrder/DraftPolicyApril.md

 ## Controlled Data Policy

 The CIO and the Corporation Counsel will develop a Controlled Data Policy that complies with Federal, Commonwealth, and local laws regarding privacy, confidentiality and security of data.
 This policy is intended to cover authorized access to and/or required disclosure of data that is subject to a legal restriction, protection or other control that prevents its open, public distribution.
-The City’s development and implementation of a Controlled Data Policy will be deliberate and measured to ensure protection against data breaches and improper disclosures of sensitive data. [r] Where appropriate, initial controlled data sharing will be on a pilot basis before implementation of a comprehensive data sharing agreement.
+The City’s development and implementation of a Controlled Data Policy will be deliberate and measured to ensure protection against data breaches and improper disclosures of sensitive data [r].
+Where appropriate, initial controlled data sharing will be on a pilot basis before implementation of a comprehensive data sharing agreement.

 ## Administrative Provisions